 In ancient Rome, it was symbolic of Jupiter, which spoke to people through the gentle waving of its leaves.
 The messages were transmitted through people who were able to translate, known as oracle guardians.
 Found in the Dodona it is one of the most important natural sanctuaries dedicated to Jupiter.

 In both Germanic mythology, it was associated with Thunar.
 They believed that the Gods lived inside of the trees.
-During the Christian crusades, the trees were chopped down because of these beliefs.
+The trees were chopped down during the Christian crusades because of these beliefs.

 In Norse mythology, it is a symbol for Thor, the God of thunder.